top of page

 El Portal Road

-El Portal Road and Highway 140 entering the Park from Mariposa, CA are not closed, but may experience delays.
+El Portal Road and Highway 140 entering the Park from Mariposa, CA is open, but may have chain controls in place during inclement weather.

 State Route 140 (SR-140) between Cathey’s Valley and the town of Mariposa will undergo improvements throughout the summer.
 Work will include pavement preservation with hot-mix asphalt, and removal and installation of guardrails, culverts, dikes, shoulder backing, signage, and corner curb ramps at seven intersections.
 Crews will work night shifts for approximately 170 working days, Sunday through Thursday, with alternating lane closures on eastbound and westbound SR-140.
 Project completion is expected in December 2024.